lamps-wg/cmcbis/draft-ietf-lamps-rfc5273bis.md

 Full enrollment response messages MUST be encoded as content type "application/pkcs7-mime".
 The smime-type parameter MUST be included with a value of "CMC-Response".
-A file name with the ".p7m" extension MUST be specified as part of the Content-Type or Content- Disposition statement.
+A file name with the ".p7m" extension MUST be specified as part of the Content-Type or Content-Disposition statement.

 | Item         | MIME Type              | File Extension      | SMIME Type   |
 |:-------------|:-----------------------|:-----------|:-------------|